corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/corda-networks.md

 ### Operating a Segregated Sub Zone

-From the perspective of a mature CENM deployment, operating a sub zone post CENM 0.3 is the same as operating a single network under the old paradigm where there was only the one zone.
+In all supported versions (CENM 1.2 onwards), operating a sub zone is the same as operating a single network under the old paradigm where there was only one zone.

 Each Network Map that represents a segregated sub zone is configured separately from the others as a distinct entity unaware of one another